sridhar-sp/android-playground/AIDL/README.md

 ### Step 2

-* Create a Android Service to expose the AIDL interface implementation from onBind method
+* Create a Android Service to expose the Binder interface implementation from onBind method

 ```kotlin
 class SensorDataLoggerServiceImpl : Service() {